Samuel McPhail

-Samuel McPhail (May 2, 1826 - March 6, 1902) was a Minnesota settler, lawyer, judge, military officer, and is the founder of Caledonia, Redwood Falls, Alta Vista Township, and Redwood County, Minnesota.
+Samuel McPhail (May 2, 1826 – March 6, 1902) was a Minnesota settler, lawyer, judge, military officer, and is the founder of Caledonia, Redwood Falls, Alta Vista Township, and Redwood County, Minnesota.

 Early life

-McPhail was born on May 2, 1826 in Russellville, Kentucky to John McPhail and Hannah McAdams, both of whom were of Scottish ancestry.
-He attended a military school in his youth and later participated in the Mexican–American War as a Private in Company C, 3rd Regiment of Illinois Volunteers.
+McPhail was born on May 2, 1826, in Russellville, Kentucky, to John McPhail and Hannah McAdams, both of whom were of Scottish ancestry.
+He attended a military school in his youth and later participated in the Mexican–American War as a private in Company C, 3rd Regiment of Illinois Volunteers.
 McPhail and the 3rd Illinois Volunteers were present at the Battle of Cerro Gordo and the Siege of Veracruz.
 After the war McPhail married Martha "Minnie" Kingston and moved to Minnesota Territory in 1850.
-Together the McPhail's had 4 children, two of which died at young ages in 1855 and 1860.
+Together the McPhails had four children, two of which died at young ages.

-McPhail first arrived in Brownsville, Minnesota in 1850 where he first settled.
-McPhail later platted what would be the city of Caledonia, Minnesota from 1853-1855 and was greatly responsible for it becoming the county seat of Houston County.
-The city's name was chosen by McPhail to be Caledonia as he was of Scottish ancestry and it was the Latin name given to Scotland by the Roman Empire.
+McPhail arrived in Brownsville, Minnesota in 1850, where he first settled.
+He platted what would become the city of Caledonia, Minnesota, from 1854 to 1855, and was greatly responsible for it becoming the county seat of Houston County.
+He named the city Caledonia after the Latin name given to Scotland by the Roman Empire.
 Two plots of land were donated by McPhail to erect a school, as well as two more plots to erect a Methodist Church.

 Involvement in the Dakota War

-At the outbreak of the Dakota War of 1862 McPhail organized a 200-man mounted volunteer militia which served during the Battle of Birch Coulee as part of Henry Hastings Sibley's relief column.
+At the outbreak of the Dakota War of 1862, McPhail organized a 200-man mounted volunteer militia which served during the Battle of Birch Coulee as part of Henry Hastings Sibley's relief column.

-On October 10, 1862 McPhail started to organized the 1st Minnesota Cavalry Regiment and became its commanding officer with the rank of Colonel.
+On October 10, 1862, McPhail became the commanding officer of the 1st Minnesota Cavalry Regiment, with the rank of Colonel.
 The 1st Minnesota Cavalry would go on to fight against the Dakota in several punitive expeditions under Henry Hastings Sibley and Alfred Sully at the Battle of Big Mound, the Battle of Dead Buffalo Lake, and the Battle of Stony Lake.
 McPhail mustered out of service with the rest of the regiment between October 20 to December 7, 1863.